 Groper Creek is a large estuary system with many mangrove lined creeks and gutways that not only hold good fish, but at certain times of the year hold large quantities of good sized prawns.
 The smaller prawns make for great fishing bait but keep the larger prawns on ice as they taste fantastic.
 So make sure you bring a good quality cast net as there is nothing better than a nice feed of fresh Groper Creek prawns.

-Groper Creek runs off the mighty Burdiken River and is a very large system of mangrove lined creeks and Bays.
+Groper Creek runs off the mighty Burdekin River and is a very large system of mangrove lined creeks and bays.
 There is beautiful scenery with spectacular wildlife all around.
 Make sure you take care on the water and respect other boaties.
+And also remember to be crocwise.

-Groper Creek Caravan Park is surrounded by a very small community which makes it very quiet and laid back.
-Theres no noise except for the wind, wildlife and water lapping on the shore.
+Groper Creek Caravan Park is surrounded by a very small friendly community which makes it very quiet and laid back.
+There's no noise except for the wind, wildlife and water lapping on the shore.